thecoder75/liveme-pro-tools/README.md

 - View public replays for user accounts
 - See and navigate user's followers and followings
 - Watch and download replays
-- Allows downloading of replays using FFMPEG
+- Allows downloading of replays using internal downloader or FFMPEG
 - Supports [LAMD](https://github.com/thecoder75/lamd)

 * * *